wultra/library-deploy/README.md

 - `YourLibrary.podspec` - a file declaring library for cocoapods dependency manager
 - `Info.plist` - a info file created by Xcode.

-You can look into our [LimeCore library for examples](https://github.com/wultra/swift-lime-core/tree/develop/Deploy).
+- You can look into our [LimeCore library for examples](https://github.com/wultra/swift-lime-core/tree/develop/Deploy).

+For gradle projects, one file has to be updated with a new version:

+- `gradle.properties` - a file which typically contains a version of library
+- You can look into our [passphrase-meter](https://github.com/wultra/passphrase-meter/tree/develop/Deploy) library for examples.

 ### Prepare `.limedeploy` file

-`.limedeploy` contains information about library deployment and the file must be stored in the root of the library:
+`.limedeploy` contains information about library deployment and the file must be stored in the root of the repository:

 ```bash
 $ cd ${REPO}